Heintze-Karcher and Reverse Alexandrov-Fenchel Inequalities via Focal Geometry: Abstract

 \section{Abstract}

+We prove a collection of reverse Alexandrov-Fenchel type inequalities in anisotropic, Euclidean, spherical, and hyperbolic settings.
+The unifying principle is that the relevant deficit is controlled by curvature radius data, or equivalently by the signed volume of an associated evolute or focal map.

-We establish three reverse inequalities for strictly convex curves and surfaces.
-For smooth strictly convex curves in a smooth Minkowski plane we prove an anisotropic reverse isoperimetric inequality controlled by the signed Euclidean area of the Minkowski evolute.
-For smooth closed strictly convex surfaces in \(\mathbb R^{3}\) we prove
+For smooth simple strictly convex curves in a smooth Minkowski plane we prove an anisotropic Hurwitz-type inequality: the anisotropic isoperimetric deficit is bounded above by the signed Euclidean area of the Minkowski evolute.
+For smooth closed strictly convex hypersurfaces in \(\mathbb R^{n+1}\), with $E_k$ denoting the normalised $k$-th mean curvature, we establish the sharp reverse Alexandrov-Fenchel estimate

-and relate the right-hand side to the oriented volumes of the focal maps.
-For smooth simple closed strictly convex curves on \(\mathbb S^{2}\) we prove
+We also relate the deficit of the Minkowski inequality to the oriented volumes of the two focal maps.

+In space forms we derive a normal-graph formula for oriented volume and use it to give focal-map interpretations of the deficit of an unweighted Heintze--Karcher inequality.
+In dimension two this recovers evolute-area formulae.
+We then prove exact reverse isoperimetric identities for curves on \(\mathbb S^{2}\) and strictly horoconvex curves in \(\mathbb H^{2}\), in which the remainders are explicit nonnegative integrals measuring the oscillation of geodesic curvature.
+In the spherical case, for every smooth simple closed curve $\gamma\subset\mathbb S^2$ with length $L$ and enclosed area \(A\), if $k_E$ denotes the ambient Euclidean curvature of $\gamma$, then

-and in fact derive an exact nonnegative remainder formula.
-Equality in the spherical case holds if and only if \(\gamma\) is a geodesic circle.
+with equality if and only if \(\gamma\) is a geodesic circle.
+This relates the spherical isoperimetric deficit with the Euclidean Fenchel deficit.